profile-sh/docs/projects/workflow_security.md

 together services and resources (public or private) in the CI/CD workflows.

 >[!IMPORTANT]
-> Even if not passed explicitly, GITHUB_TOKEN is available to all the actions use call in a workflow through github context.
-Always set restrictive default permissions for the token (in the organization or repository settings).
+> Even if not passed explicitly, GITHUB_TOKEN is available, through github context, to *all* the actions called in a workflow.
+Always set restrictive default permissions for the token (in the organization or repository settings) and elevate them using *permissions* key at specific locations in the workflow.
->

 > [!TIP]
 > Stay informed by reading/re-reading the [docs]
 > When calling actions created by other people or organizations, use full length commit SHA of the called action.